eth-cscs/sarus/doc/config/mpi-hook.rst

 standards defined by the `MPICH ABI Compatibility Initiative
 <https://www.mpich.org/abi/>`_.
 The Initiative is supported by several
 MPICH-based implementations, among which MVAPICH, Intel MPI, and Cray MPT.
+ABI compatibility and its implications are further discussed :doc:`here </user/abi_compatibility>`.

 Hook installation
 =================